 Students shall form into groups of five to work on a group project.
 The project shall involve valuing a listed company using fundamental analysis (covered in lesson 3).
 It consists of 5 parts.
 Part 1 values the company using a simple Pro Forma, calibrated to obtain the current market price.
-Part 2 values the company using the by parts methodology.
+Part 2 values the company using the by-parts methodology.
 Part 2a calibrates the model to obtain the current market price, while part 2b implements the group's fundamental analysis conclusions to obtain a target price.
 The group then presents a buy/sell/hold recommendation.
-The deadline for parts 1 and 2 is the Friday 12pm noon on the 8th week.
-Part 3a studies the drivers of the business model and structure the fundamental analysis based on the drivers.
+The deadline for parts 1 and 2 is Friday at 12 pm noon on the 8th week.
+Part 3a studies the drivers of the business model and structures the fundamental analysis based on the drivers.
 Part 3b implements the beliefs of the "MD" to obtain the buy/sell/hold recommendation required by the "MD".
 Part 4 does sensitivity analysis and simulations by varying the drivers to perform risk analysis on the stock price.
-Part 5 presents a group feedback on the course.
-The deadline for parts 3, 4 and 5 is the Friday 12pm noon of the reading week.
+Part 5 presents group reflection on the course.
+The deadline for parts 3, 4, and 5 is Friday at 12 pm noon of the reading week